Escape your everyday at the Country Living Hotel Bath

 Bath is quite possibly the most charming city I have ever been to.
 I have explored many cities, so I don’t give that accolade lightly.
 Bath had been on my bucket list for so long and when the opportunity arose to visit there recently I jumped at it.

 It is the perfect place to unwind after a busy week in work and you could not pick a better way to escape your everyday than in the Country Living Hotel Bath.
-For a full review on what to do while you are in Bath, you can read my full guide here.
+Be sure to checkout our guide on the Top 10 things to do in Bath.

 Escape your everyday at the Country Living Hotel Bath.

 Those of you that know me, know that I love all things rural and that I anxiously await the publication of the new Country Living magazine every month.
 This magazine has inspired much of my own home decor so imagine my delight when I descovered that I would be staying in a hotel designed by them!

 The hotel is a collaboration between Coast & Country Hotels and the Country Living Magazine.
 This collaboration is a match made in heaven.
 There are two hotels involved in this collaboration, this one in Bath and one in Harrogate and both have been branded exclusively as Country Living Hotels.

 Walking up the steep hill from the city to the Country Living Hotel you would be forgiven for thinking that you were walking onto the set of a Jane Austen movie.
 Sitting majestically on the top of the hill is a large golden-hued Georgian house known as Lansdown Grove.
 Due to its location on a hill, the hotel offers guests the most stunning views of the UNESCO World Heritage city of Bath.